 Leo Tolstoy’s The Two Brothers tells the story of two brothers who are offered the opportunity to find happiness.
 One chooses to go on a journey and finds happiness—as well as difficulties—along the way, while the other stays at home and leads a happy but uneventful life.
-When Jasmine Williams’ fifth-grade students at Carter School of Excellence in Chicago read The Two Brothers, they discussed this question: Which brother made the better choice?
+When Jasmine Williams’ fifth-grade students at Carter School of Excellence in Chicago read The Two Brothers, they held classroom discussions around this question: Which brother made the better choice?

 Williams’ students sat in a circle, holding their books and graphic organizers filled with notes.
 “I believe the older brother made the best decision,” said one student, “because in the text, the author said that he weighed all the negative possibilities and risks first.”
 And with that first interpretation they’re off and running.

 Citing textual evidence is about more than rattling off quotes from the story.
 It involves selecting and interpreting just the right evidence, says John Riley, the Great Books Foundation’s director of professional learning.
 “Ultimately, textual evidence is what makes students’ answers credible.”

 Classroom discussions are a perfect place to develop students’ ability to use textual evidence.
 In classroom discussions, students work with multiple ideas and have to balance new ideas with their original conclusions.
 It’s a challenging task.
 Using evidence in discussion strengthens students’ comprehension and confidence.
 “It’s really, really good for kids,” says Jenny Knol, ESL teacher with Sumner County Schools in Gallatin, Tennessee.
 “I think they’re empowered by it.
 They feel better about themselves when they can prove something.”